Area Forecast Discussion

 National Weather Service Buffalo NY

-High pressure will cross the region today, bringing
+A weak area of low pressure will cross the region today, bringing

 .NEAR TERM /THROUGH TONIGHT/...